-Subdivision (d) is continued without change in Section 5130. first sentence of subdivision (e) is restated in Section 5132 without substantive change.
+Subdivision (d) is continued without change in Section 5130.
+The first sentence of subdivision (e) is restated in Section 5132 without substantive change.
 The second sentence of subdivision (e) is restated without substantive change in subdivision (b) of Section 5122.
-Subdivision (f) is restated in Section 5134 without substantive Subdivision (g) is restated in Section 5136 without substantive change.
+Subdivision (f) is restated in Section 5134 without substantive change.
+Subdivision (g) is restated without substantive change in Section 5136 except that the second sentence is not continued, this sentence being superseded by Section 5122(b)(4) ("account" does not include an account established for the deposit of funds of the estate of a guardianship, conservatorship, or decedent).
 Subdivision (h) is restated in Section 5138 without substantive change.
 Subdivision (i) is continued without change in Section 5140.
 Subdivision (j) is continued without change in Section 5142.
 Subdivision (k) is continued without change in Section 5144.
 Subdivision (1) is continued without change in Section 5146.
-Subdivision (m) is restated in Section 5148 without substantive Subdivision (n) is restated in Section 5150 without The first, second, and fourth sentences of substantive change. subdivision (o) are continued without substantive change in Section 5152.
+Subdivision (m) is restated in Section 5148 without substantive change.
+Subdivision (n) is restated in Section 5150 without substantive change.
+The first, second, and fourth sentences of subdivision (o) are omitted as unnecessary in view of the general definition of "Totten trust account" in Section 80 and the substitution of "Totten trust account" for "trust account" where appropriate in this part.
 The substance of the third sentence of subdivision (o) (added by 1987 Cal.
 Stat. ch.
 1045) is continued in Section 14868 of the Financial Code.
 Subdivision (p) is restated in Section 5154 without substantive change.

-Probate Code §§ 5120-5154 (added).
+Probate Code §§5120-5154 (added).
 Definitions